 But do you know where there’s no monopoly?

 The Curtain Industry

 Bear with me for a second.
 Think about it.
-Practically everyone needs curtains, and has to shop for them now and again.
+Practically everyone needs curtains and has to shop for them now and again.
 They’re easy to ship, and unlike clothes, there’s little concern over fit.
-Basically, they’re a perfect item to buy online and avoid wasting Saturday afternoon on trip to the mall.
+Basically, they’re a perfect item to buy online and avoid wasting Saturday afternoons on a trip to the mall.
 So what app would you use to buy curtains?

 I could list out a number of common answers, from Amazon to Macy’s, but the point is there’s not one instant, universal answer.
 Curtains come from a number of different types of retailers, big and small, high-end and low.
 There’s no monopoly.
 Most people faced with a need for curtains would go to the web in search of competitive prices, selection, advice, and reviews.